Treating (dating): Treating in popular culture

 The protagonist of the Broadway musical Sweet Charity, Charity Hope Valentine, was a taxi-dancer and likely charity girl.
 In the show, the title character is all too "charitable" but has a heart of gold.
 The musical was later adapted to the movie of the same name, directed by Bob Fosse.

 In Truman Capote's Breakfast at Tiffany's, the dating activities of protagonist Holly Golightly closely resemble treating.
-Holly isn't employed, so to support her New York City lifestyle she has to depend on gifts and assistance from the men in her life.
+She is not employed, so to support her New York City lifestyle she has to depend on gifts and assistance from the men in her life.
 In a March 1968 interview with Playboy, Capote asserted that Holly was not a prostitute and instead labeled her, and other young women like her, "authentic American geishas."
 He noted that "if [Holly] felt like it, she might take her escort home for the night."
 Capote, who wrote Breakfast at Tiffany's in the late 1950s, may not have realized the behavior he ascribed to Holly was previously known as treating, as by then the earlier language used to describe the activity had largely disappeared from the American vernacular.
-In 1961, the novella was adapted into the eponymous film, directed by Blake Edwards and featuring Audrey Hepburn as Holly.
+In 1961, the novella was adapted into the film of the same name, directed by Blake Edwards and featuring Audrey Hepburn as Holly.